rigofunc/NPOI.Extension/README.md

 ![NPOI.Extension demo](images/demo.PNG)

 # Features
+- [x] Decouple the configuration from the POCO model use fluent api.
 - [x] Support POCO, so that if your mother langurage is Engilish, none any configuration;
 - [x] Support attribute base configuration, this feature will be very useful for English not their mother language developers
-- [ ] Decouple the configuration from the POCO model, like `FluentValidation`

 # Get Started
 ## Using Package Manager Console to install NPOI.Extension